nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 ## 3. Adapt the workflow to run on a batch of samples

+It's all well and good to have a workflow that can automate processing on a single sample, but what if you have 1000 samples?
+Do you need to write a bash script that loops through all your samples?

+No, thank goodness!
+Just make a minor tweak to the code and Nextflow will handle that for you too.

 ### 3.1.
 Turn the input parameter declaration into a list of the three samples

+Let's turn that default file path in the input BAM file declaration into a list of file paths, up under the `Pipeline parameters` section.

 _Before:_